Understanding Cholesterol: Diagnosis and Treatment

 Exercise.
 Studies show that regular exercise improves cholesterol levels.

 Medical Treatments.
 Drug treatment for high cholesterol centers on reducing the LDL level, and the degree of LDL lowering depends on a person's risk category (based on the LDL value and a person's risk of having a heart attack within the next 10 years).
-These risk factors include being older than age 45 for men and age 55 for women (unless you're a woman who has gone through premature menopause), high blood pressure, diabetes, diet high in saturated fat, smoking, obesity, sedentary lifestyle, and a family history of cardiovascular disease.
+These risk factors include being older than age 45 for men and age 55 for women (unless you're a woman who has gone through premature menopause), high blood pressure, diabetes, smoking, obesity, sedentary lifestyle, and a family history of cardiovascular disease.

 Statins also carry warnings that memory loss, mental confusion, high blood sugar, and type 2 diabetes are possible side effects.
 It's important to remember that statins may also interact with other medications you take.